yazeedmomani/yazeedmomani.github.io/src/components/slider/slider.md

 - `navigation`: An object configuring the navigation elements, with properties:
   - `nextEl`: The CSS selector for the "next" navigation button (default: ".swiper-button-next").
   - `prevEl`: The CSS selector for the "previous" navigation button (default: ".swiper-button-prev").

+## NextButton and PreviousButton Components

+The `NextButton` and `PreviousButton` components are functional components that use the `useSwiper` hook to access the Swiper instance.
+These components utilize the custom Arrow component with appropriate direction props, onClick handlers, and CSS class names.

+## Slider Component

+The main `Slider` component takes a `children` prop that contains the slides to be rendered inside the carousel.
+The Swiper component receives the `swiperConfig` as its properties, and the `children` slides are placed inside it.
+The previous and next buttons are rendered within a container with a specific CSS class name.

 ## Usage